• Skip to main content

 Honestly, all three versions tasted pretty much the same and went great with some fresh pita and vermicelli rice!
 For those of you who don't trust a recipe with minimum ingredients, don't skip the optional ingredients.

-📖 Recipe
+📖 Recipe Card

-kafta bil sanieh recipe
+kafta bil sanieh casserole

-Kafta bil Sanieh | Baked Meat patties with Potatoes & Tomatoes
+Kafta bil Sanieh | Baked Kofta with Potatoes and Tomatoes

 Learn to make Kafta bil Sanieh, a Lebanese casserole where meat, potatoes, onions and tomatoes are layered and baked in a seasoned tomato sauce.